YemenOpenSource/backup-tables/README.md

 ```

 > [!WARNING]
-> Be aware if you customize the datetime to wide datetime the package will check the backup datetime file and
-> will be skipped
-> the same datetime, so most of the time the default will be fine
+> When customizing the datetime format, be aware that backups with identical datetime values will be skipped.
-> For example: if you use this `Y_d_m_H` you can not generate the same backup in the same hour
+> For example, if you use this `Y_d_m_H` you cannot generate the same backup in the same hour.
+> The default format (Y_m_d_H_i_s) is recommended for most cases.

 ```php
 BackupTables::generateBackup('users', 'Y_d_m_H'); // can not generate the same backup in the same hour